Renewable energy

 Administration operators and suppliers of renewable energy systems.

 All suppliers of renewable energy systems receive a questionnaire.
-Depending on the type of system in most cases a few dozen suppliers at the most are involved; concerning solar energy several hundreds of suppliers are involved.
+Depending on the type of system, in most cases a few dozen suppliers at the most are involved.

-If possible, independent sources of information are used for purposes of reference: e.g. environmental reports for the government.
-Furthermore questionnaires are judged on internal consistency by checking the conversion efficiencies and by comparing them with previous years.
-In the case of unexpected developments that influence aggregated results, the data supplier is asked for confirmation.
-At the aggregate level, RVO.nl and professional organisations are consulted, especially if large inaccuracies are suspected.
+If possible, independent sources of information are used for reference purposes.
+The main sources are government annual environmental reports and grant decisions.
+In addition, questionnaires are assessed for internal consistency by checking the conversion efficiencies and by comparing them with previous years.
+In the case of unexpected changes that influence the aggregated results, the data supplier is asked for confirmation.
+At the aggregate level, RVO.nl and professional organisations are consulted, particularly if large inaccuracies are suspected.

 Weighting

 Renewable energy statistics are based on complete administrative sources and census surveys of small populations.
-Non-response is corrected by imputation using information from preceding years or data on value added tax.
+Non-response is corrected by imputation using information from preceding years.

 The level of accuracy depends on the technique.
-In Renewable Energy in the Netherlands the accuracy is quantified for each technology.
+In the Renewable energy in the Netherlands report the accuracy is quantified for each technology.

 Sequential comparability

-The method has been changed several times since the start of the survey.
+The data collection method has been changed several times since the start of the survey.
 However, breaks in time series are corrected as far as possible.
-Therefore, the figures from 1990 onwards are sequentially comparable.
+As a general rule, data from 1990 onwards can be compared on a sequential basis.

 Quality strategy